Introduces theory, techniques, and processes of still photography in an artistic context. Emphasizes photography's creative potential.

 General method of instruction

-The required textbook, Barbara London’s: Short Course in Digital Photography + MyArtsLab ISBN 978-0205-20786-2 will be available at the University Bookstore in mid-September.
+The required textbook, Barbara London’s: Short Course in Digital Photography is now available at the University Bookstore.

-A digital camera with manual controls over aperture, shutter speeds and focus is required; an SLR digital camera will offer infinitely more control and flexibility and is highly encouraged.
+A digital camera with manual controls over aperture, shutter speeds and focus is required - a cell phone camera is not sufficient; an SLR digital camera will offer infinitely more control and flexibility and is highly encouraged.
 A 1 GB memory card is also required.
 You will spend approximately $60 on printing your images; commercial printing facilities will be utilized.

 Digital cameras are available for check-out from CSC in Kane Hall, but having access to a camera for the entire quarter is highly advantageous.